-1 A Call to Action for Workforce Development Boards, U.S. Department of Labor (2019)
+1 A Call to Action for Workforce Development Boards, U.S. Department of Labor (2019) 2 ALICE: A Study of Financial Hardship in Florida, United Way (2018)

 This plan was developed through an inclusive approach that engaged stakeholders, including education partners, community organizations, staff, and local businesses, to provide insights and feedback.
 Local elected officials, LWDB members, core program partners, and mandatory One-Stop partners are an integral part of the planning process.
 The plan addresses the coordination of service delivery with the new core programs of Vocational Rehabilitation, Blind Services, and Adult Education.
 The process for gathering information from stakeholders includes a series of strategic planning focus-group sessions, workforce board meetings, and board presentations.
 LWDB-Region 14 has also made the plan publicly available online and in open meetings to ensure transparency.